On ergodic property of the solution to a L\'evy-driven SDE: Preliminaries

-To summarize, if we manage to prove \eqref{Lyap2}, then by \cite[Th.3.2.3]{Ku18} \eqref{Lyap1} holds true for the skeleton chain.
-Lyapunov and Dobrushin conditions allow to prove (cf. \cite[Th.2.8.6, Th.2.8.8.]{Ku18}) the chain $X$ is ergodic and to find the (non-uniform) ergodic rate.
-This theorem together with the Dobrushin condition ensures the ergodicity of the chain and provides ergodic rates.
-Moreover, the same convergence rate will still hold for the initial Markov process, see the discussion in \cite[\S.3.2]{Ku18}, also \cite{Sa16}.
-The speed of convergence to $\pi$ in \eqref{psierg} as $t\to \infty$ is (cf. \cite[Th.2.8.8, Th.3.2.3]{Ku18})
+To summarize, if we manage to prove \eqref{Lyap2}, then by \cite{Ku18} inequality \eqref{Lyap1} holds true for the skeleton chain.
+Lyapunov and Dobrushin conditions allow to prove (cf. \cite{Ku18}) that the chain $X$ is ergodic and to find the (non-uniform) ergodic rate.
+This theorem together with the Dobrushin condition ensures the ergodicity of the chain and yields the rate of convergence to the ergodic ditribution.
+Moreover, the same convergence rate will still hold for the initial Markov process, see the discussion in \cite{Ku18}, also \cite{Sa16}.
+The speed of convergence to $\pi$ in \eqref{psierg} as $t\to \infty$ is (cf. \cite{Ku18})

 where $\gamma,\delta\in (0,1)$.
 Moreover,